-- ▶ Select the block after which the comment is to be inserted - ▶ Press the SPEC FCT key to select the special functions - Select the program functions: Press the PROGRAM FUNCTIONS soft key - ▶ Shift the soft-key row to the left - ▶ Press the INSERT COMMENT soft key - ▶ Enter your comment using the screen keyboard (see "Screen Keyboard" on page 116) and conclude the block by pressing the END key
+- ▶ Select the block after which the comment is to be inserted. - ▶ Press the SPEC FCT key to select the special functions - Select the program functions: Press the PROGRAM FUNCTIONS soft key - ▶ Shift the soft-key row to the left - ▶ Press the INSERT COMMENT soft key - ▶ Enter your comment using the screen keyboard (see "Screen keyboard" on page 122) and conclude the block by pressing the END key

-If you have connected a PC keyboard to the USB interface, you can insert a comment block by simply pressing the ; key on the PC keyboard.
+If your TNC 620 has an alphabetic keyboard or if you have connected a PC keyboard to the USB interface, you can directly enter a comment block by pressing the ; key.